 One of the most common careers for a music graduate, teaching music can be both rewarding and fulfilling work.
 In this challenging role, music majors help others discover the magic of melody and harmony.
 They might offer one-on-one lessons, provide group tutoring, or oversee an entire high school music class.

-Do you love music and want to share your passion of music with others?
+Do you have a passion for music and want to share it with others?

 10. Music Producer